+- FAT16

-- FAT16, FAT32
+- FAT32

 - NTFS

 - NTFS with compression format enabled

+- Ext2

+- Ext3

-- Ext2, Ext3, Ext4
+- Ext4

 - HFS

 - HFS+

-Access a USB Device on the Network
+Connect a USB Device to the Router

 ReadySHARE lets you access and share a USB device connected to the router USB port.
 (If your USB device uses special drivers, it is not compatible.)